sfazliddinov385/ETL-Project/README.md

 This is a portfolio project demonstrating ETL best practices.
 In production, you'd want additional monitoring, alerting, and recovery mechanisms.

-## Contact

-Currently seeking data engineering opportunities!
-Feel free to reach out if you'd like to discuss this project or potential roles.

 **Created by:** Sarvarbek Fazliddinov
 **GitHub:** [@sfazliddinov385](https://github.com/sfazliddinov385)